Avik9/Sequitur-Algorithm/README.md

 commonplace.
 Although combining programs in this way is extremely powerful, it means that each program must not print extraneous output.
 For example, you would expect `ls` to output a list of files in a directory and nothing else.
-Similarly, your program must follow the specifications for normal operation.
-One part of our grading of this assignment will be to check whether your program produces EXACTLY the specified output.
-If your program produces output that deviates from the specifications, even in a minor way, or if it produces extraneous output that was not part of the specifications, it will adversely impact your grade in a significant way, so pay close attention.

-**Use the debug macro `debug` for any other program output or messages you many need while coding (e.g. debugging output).**
+**Use the debug macro `debug` for any other program output or messages needed while coding (e.g. debugging output).**

 # Part 1: Program Operation and Argument Validation